Here are all the uncalled House, Senate and governor's races

 Senate and gubernatorial races

-- Arizona Senate: Newly counted votes have given Democrat Rep. Kyrsten Sinema a narrow lead over Republican Rep. Martha McSally, who led on Election Night.
-The two are separated by fewer than 20,000 votes — slightly less than a single percentage point — as a judge agreed to hear a GOP lawsuit to limit the vote in the state’s most populous counties.
-As many as 370,000 ballots remain uncounted and officials in Maricopa County, which includes Phoenix, said it could take most of next week to process outstanding ballots there.
+- Arizona Senate: Democrat Rep. Kyrsten Sinema's lead continues to grow over Republican Rep. Martha McSally, who led on Election Night, as more ballots are counted.
+The two are now separated by about 30,000 votes — about a percentage point and a half — as a judge agreed to hear a GOP lawsuit to limit the vote in the state’s most populous counties.

-- Florida Senate: Florida is once again home to bitter partisan election drama with both parties pursuing litigation over various electoral administration issues as Republican Gov. Rick Scott hurls unsubstantiated allegations of voter fraud, while his opponent, Democratic incumbent Sen. Bill Nelson eyes a recount, as mandated by state law.
-Scott leads Nelson by about 12,500 votes among more than 8.1 million votes casts.
-President Donald Trump has tried to influence the perception of the likely recount, calling it a "disgrace."
+- Florida Senate: It's a recount.
+Officials on Sunday morning began a machine recount in a race where Republican Gov. Rick Scott leads Democratic incumbent Sen. Bill Nelson by about 12,500 votes out of nearly 8.2 million cast, as mandated by state law.
+They'll have until Thursday to complete the process, though litigation being pursued by both sides could complicate matters.
+Scott and his supporters have alleged voter fraud, but a state law enforcement agency asked to investigate said they found none.
+Media organizations have raised issues with transparency and other issues, however.
+President Donald Trump, traveling in France, has repeatedly tweeted about the race, claiming, without evidence, that Democrats are trying to steal the election.

-- Florida governor: Democrat Andrew Gillum conceded to Republican Ron DeSantis on election night, but his campaign stoked intrigue by releasing a statement about "counting every vote" — but not explicitly asking for a recount — after the margin tightened in this similarly close race.
-Gillum is scheduled to hold a press conference on Saturday afternoon about the ongoing certification process in the race, his campaign said Friday evening.
+- Florida governor: Democrat Andrew Gillum walked back his election-night concession to Republican Ron DeSantis as their race heads to a recount as well.
+DeSantis currently leads by about 34,000 votes, or .4 percentage points, just inside .5 percent margin necessary to trigger a recount.
+DeSantis has declared himself governor-elect and is moving ahead as if the race is over.

 - Mississippi Senate: Republican Sen. Cindy Hyde-Smith, who was appointed to fill a vacant seat in April, will face off against Democrat Mike Espy, Bill Clinton's former agriculture secretary, in a runoff election on Nov.
 27. Mississippi requires candidates to win a majority of the vote, but no one did in the three-way race on election night, which also included insurgent Republican Chris McDaniel.